terrychou/iVim/README.md

 ### External hardware keyboard

 iVim supports external hardware keyboards well, just connect your favorite one to the device and start typing.
-If you are using a standard English keyboard, you can remap the `caps lock` key, too.
+With the native modifier keys mapping option from the system, you can even make the "caps lock" key act both as "ctrl" and "esc" in iOS 13.4 and above.

 ### Auto restore

 After an app termination, iVim restores the last editing session automatically on launch.
 So you don't have to worry about data losing any more.
 And you can disable it in Settings.app if you prefer the old way.

+### External commands

+iVim includes some useful external commands that you are familiar with and integrates powerful scripting languages such as Python and Lua.
+With +terminal feature enabled and a simple shell named "ivish" included, you can run the commands in terminal windows like on a computer.

+### Plugins Management

+iVim provides a plugins manager, "iplug", for you to install and manage plugins easily.

 ## How to install it